tomas-fryza/avr-course/labs/01-tools/README.md

 4. Draw a schematic of Morse code application, i.e. connection of AVR device, two LEDs (one in active-high, second in active-low way), two resistors, and supply voltage.
 The image can be drawn on a computer or by hand.
 Always name all components, their values and pin names!

-5. Finish all experiments, upload them to your GitHub repository, and submit the project link via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the assignment is the day prior to the next lab session, which is one week from now.

 <a name="references"></a>

 ## References